visgl/luma.gl/docs/api-reference/core/resource-management/program-manager.md

 # ProgramManager

-The `ProgramManger` manages the creation and caching of programs.
+The `ProgramManager` manages the creation and caching of programs.
 It allows the application to request a program based on a vertex shader, fragment shader and set of defines, modules and code injections.
 The `ProgramManager` will return the requested program, creating it the first time, and re-using a cached version if it is requested more than once.
 It also allows for the definition of hook functions and module code injections to be inserted into shaders.

 ## Usage